abdotalaat/abdotalaat.github.io/_posts/2019-12-23-problem-solving.md

 				<td>NA</td> <!-- Recoded -->
 				<td>NA</td> <!-- Review1 -->
 				<td>NA</td> <!-- Review2 -->
 				<td><a href="https://zpjiang.me/2017/11/13/top-k-elementes-system-design/">Nice Reading!</a> Template about pair and priority_queue.
-Need to practive PQ Min/Max heap with Pair data structure</td> <!-- Notes -->
+Need to practive PQ Min/Max heap with Pair data structure, no need to create a new class as we can use Map.Entry as class and to get the value entry.getValue()/getKey(), we need to read about Comparator interface and compare method</td> <!-- Notes -->
 			</tr>

 			<tr >